Do I Need An SSL Certificate For My Website?

 Do I use a 3rd party payment processor?

 If your e-commerce site forwards your visitors to a 3rd party payment processor (like PayPal) to enter the credit card information, they will encrypt the information but you will still want an SSL Certificate to protect login information and to look more trustworthy.

 Do I have a login form?

 If your users enter a username and password to login to your site without an SSL certificate, an attacker can easily see their username and password in clear text.
 This would allow someone else to impersonate your visitor, but it allows for a far more dangerous possibility: Because users often use the same password on many sites (including their bank accounts), an attacker can potentially compromise many other accounts.
 If you let people store a password with you, you must take responsibility for protecting it, even if the security of your own site isn't critical.

-It is true that most login forms don’t currently use SSL.
-This means that most login forms are vulnerable.
-With the number of cheap SSL certificates available, it is becoming more and more worthwhile to secure login forms.
+Mandy login forms are still vulnerable but yours shouldn't be.
 If you want to forego the SSL certificate without having to worry about securing the login information, you can also use OpenID, Facebook Connect, or another technology that lets users log in on a another site and return to your site.
+But you will probably want to get an SSL Certificate any way so users trust your site more.
 Learn more about creating a secure login form.

 Do I need my own SSL certificate or can I use a shared SSL certificate?

 Many hosting providers will include a shared SSL certificate that you can use instead of buying your own.
 As long as it doesn’t give any errors on your site, this will be great for securing login information or other sensitive information.
 However, a shared SSL certificate doesn’t provide as much assurance to your visitors because it doesn’t include your organization or website name in it and may display a warning.